klasharr/php-wordpress-ssc-members/README.md

 ## Background

-I am in the process of migrating [http://www.swanagesailingclub.org.uk/](http://www.swanagesailingclub.org.uk/) from Drupal 7 to WordPress, you can see the custom D7 module I wrote for that [here](https://github.com/klasharr/php-drupal7-ssc).
+I needed to migrate [http://www.swanagesailingclub.org.uk/](http://www.swanagesailingclub.org.uk/) from Drupal 7 to WordPress and needed functionality to provide a simple members section on the site.
+I wrote custom D7 module for such members functionality [here](https://github.com/klasharr/php-drupal7-ssc).
 This is my first foray into WordPress development so this is also a good exercise in using the APIs.
 The sailing club website has a downloads section for members and [https://wordpress.org/plugins/download-monitor/](https://wordpress.org/plugins/download-monitor/) works nicely to fulfill that requirement.

 ## What it does